 - If the green light next to the Firewall is on, it means you already enabled the Firewall on your Mac.
 If not, click Turn On Firewall.

-- Click on Firewall Options, and check Enable Stealth Mode box.
+- Click on Firewall Options, and check the Enable Stealth Mode box.

 Install anti-virus software on your Mac